sogaiu/tree-sitter-clojure/doc/dev-notes.md

   ],
 ```

-and the `tree-sitter` cli can be convinced to only scan immediately
+the `tree-sitter` cli can be convinced to only scan immediately under
-under the current directory.
+the current directory.

 Further, inside the grammar's project directory, one can make a
 symlink between `tree-sitter-<name>` and `.` (points at the grammar's